-At each reporting date, the Company reviews the carrying amount of its assets to determine whether there is any indication that these assets have suffered an impairment loss.
+At each reporting date, the Sub-fund reviews the carrying amount of its asset to determine whether there is any indication that these assets have suffered an impairment loss.
 When an indication of impairment loss exists, the carrying amount of the asset is assessed and written down to its recoverable amount.